roman-milk/roman-milk.github.io/victoria-the-slut.md

  "I am glad to hear it!"
 I said, "You're turning out to be an amazing slut!
 Now smile."
 I told her.
 I pointed the camera on my phone at her and she smiled her most dazzling smile.
 The picture captured Victoria in all her cum covered glory.
 "Excellent that's my new background for my phone."
 I said.
 You better head in and get ready your boss is waiting."

  "Yeah you are right."
 She said.
 Vic stood up and headed upstairs to get ready.
 I closed the door and followed her back in contemplating what to do with my Saturday alone...
-Report_Story #1